-Asynchronous or non-blocking programming is the new reality.
-Whether we're creating server-side, desktop or mobile applications, it's important that we provide an experience that is not only fluid from the user's perspective, but scalable when needed.
+Asynchronous or non-blocking programming is an important part of the development landscape.
+When creating server-side, desktop, or mobile applications, it's important to provide an experience that is not only fluid from the user's perspective, but also scalable when needed.

-There are many approaches to this problem, and in Kotlin we take a very flexible one by providing Coroutine support at the language level and delegating most of the functionality to libraries, much in line with Kotlin's philosophy.
+Kotlin solves this problem in a flexible way by providing coroutine support at the language level and delegating most of the functionality to libraries.

-As a bonus, coroutines not only open the doors to asynchronous programming, but also provide a wealth of other possibilities such as concurrency, actors, etc.
+In addition to opening the doors to asynchronous programming, coroutines also provide a wealth of other possibilities, such as concurrency and actors.

 New to Kotlin?
 Take a look at the Getting started page.